 Harvard-Westlake Upper School Publications

 Harvard-Westlake Upper School serves approximately 870 students in grades 10-12 with seven publications or programs:

 - The Chronicle, founded in 1991, with 1,700 copies printed ten times a year

 - Chronicle Online, founded in 2005, updated daily during the school year

-- Big Red, a sports magazine founded in 2007, with 500 copies printed four times a year
+- Big Red, a sports magazine founded in 2007, with 500 copies printed several times a year

 - HWTV, a live-event student broadcast founded in 2013, with weekly programming